LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/exporting.rst

 better placed in different modules.

 If you find yourself writing lots of functions in a single file, consider splitting them up into smaller, more detailed modules.
-Doing this also organizes your work.
+Doing this makes debugging easier, organizes your work, and helps you identify which modules to import into a new project.
 A module titled ``cleverLC101Work`` is not nearly as helpful as one called ``arraySortingMethods``.

 Check Your Understanding
 -------------------------

+.. admonition:: Question

+   A module in Node.js is:

+   a.
+A file containing JavaScript code intended for use in other Node programs.
+   b.
+A separate block of code within a program.
+   c.
+One line of code in a program.
+   d.
+A function.
+   e.
+A file that contains documentation about functions in JavaScript.

 .. admonition:: Question